zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 {"timestamp": "2025-05-02T03:00:18Z", "event": "task_summary", "details": {"signing": {"total": 717, "signed": 2, "already_signed": 715, "sign_failed": 0}}}
 ```

 I'd like to mention the TSR files briefly.
 They are DER encoded files.
-So you cannoyt jsut use `cat` to see the content.
+So you cannot just use `cat` to see the content.
 You can make use of `openssl` as this is what the bash scripts essentially use.

 ```shell
 openssl ts -reply -in  2025-05-01-node2.json.gz.tsr -text